P-Coumaric acid: Biosynthetic building block

 p-Coumaric acid is the precursor of 4-ethylphenol produced by the yeast Brettanomyces in wine.
 The enzyme cinnamate decarboxylase catalyzes the conversion of p-coumaric acid into 4-vinylphenol.
 Vinyl phenol reductase then catalyzes the reduction of 4-vinylphenol to 4-ethylphenol.
 Coumaric acid is sometimes added to microbiological media, enabling the positive identification of Brettanomyces by smell.

 cis-p-Coumarate glucosyltransferase is an enzyme that uses uridine diphosphate glucose and cis-p-coumarate to produce 4′-O-β-D-glucosyl-cis-p-coumarate and uridine diphosphate (UDP).
 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.

 Phloretic acid, found in the rumen of sheep fed with dried grass, is produced by hydrogenation of the 2-propenoic side chain of p-coumaric acid.

 The enzyme, resveratrol synthase, also known as stilbene synthase, catalyzes the synthesis of resveratrol ultimately from a tetraketide derived from 4-coumaroyl CoA.

 p-Coumaric acid is a cofactor of photoactive yellow proteins (PYP), a homologous group of proteins found in many eubacteria.

+p-Coumaric acid is found as the base moiety of caleicine, one of many sesquiterpenes in Calea ternifolia.